kube-academy/onboarding/README.md

 The KubeAcademy mission is to lower the entry barrier for anyone who wants to learn Kubernetes by providing free Kubernetes video courses and lab workshops from experienced practitioners.

+# Internal Ways to Contribute Content at KubeAcademy

+If you are an internal VMware employee, then please refer to our [internal documentation](https://github.com/vmware-tanzu-learning/internal).

-## Ways to Contribute Content at KubeAcademy
+# External Ways to Contribute Content at KubeAcademy

+** NOTE: This content is WIP and is not ready to be followed exactly as outlined.

 To become a content contributor at KubeAcademy, create an issue in the [KubeAcademy backlog in GitHub](https://github.com/kube-academy/backlog/issues) and express your interest there.
 A member of the KubeAcademy team will reach out to you with further instructions.
 In order to create an issue, you must have a [GitHub account](https://github.com/).